-4.3.11 The full Any relevant CoCP must include measures to control invasive species that must be submitted to approval to the county planning authority, following consultation with the Environment Agency13, which will detail the measures to control Japanese knotweed within the Order limits that part of the authorised development and measures to minimise the risk of its spread, in line with the guidance recommended by the Environment Agency.
+- 4.3.11 Any relevant CoCP must include measures to control invasive species, which will detail the measures to control Japanese knotweed within that part of the authorised development and measures to minimise the risk of its spread, in line with the guidance recommended by the Environment Agency. - 4.3.12 Any relevant CoCP must also include measures for the disposal of any cleared Japanese knotweed as this is treated as controlled waste.

-- 4.3.12 The full Any relevant CoCP must also include measures for the disposal of any cleared Japanese knotweed as this is treated as controlled waste. - 4.3.13 Measures to restrict the spread of wakame during the construction of the Scheme must be included within the full any relevant CoCP.
+4.3.13 Measures to restrict the spread of wakame during the construction of the Scheme must be included within any relevant CoCP.